Beauty

 Why Patience Is Key to Skincare Results

 Skin works on a biological clock.
 Cell turnover, healing, and gradual improvements don’t happen overnight.
 Moreover, our skin renews itself roughly every 28 days, and actives accelerate that cycle.
 Stopping products too early interrupts this process, often leading most women to believe skincare “doesn’t work” when it simply hasn’t had enough time.
+Navigating a difficult transition period is often necessary to reach a better result, a journey frequently documented in African business and tech milestones.

 Concluding, it’s not always a bad sign to get a few more pimples on your face after starting a new skincare regimen.
 Skin purging is a temporary and predictable symptom that indicates the effectiveness of your active ingredients.
 On the other hand, frequent breakouts indicate other causes, such as pore blockage, product mismatch, or lifestyle factors.
 Often, the “ugly phase” is the beginning of clearer skin if you have patience and pay attention to your skin’s cues.